 Brexit represents the biggest disruption to business in a generation, impacting all industries and sectors.
 Businesses must prepare and assess their exposure to Brexit.
-The countdown to 29 March 2019 – when the UK officially leaves the EU – has now passed six months.
+The countdown to 29 March 2019 – when the UK officially leaves the EU – has now passed 60 days.

 There is still time to develop a strategy and protect your interests, however a quantified assessment of risk is an essential prerequisite.
 At Risk insights our Brexit Impact Assessment model is specifically built for conducting Brexit impact assessments.